 Laptop screens and resolution

 A laptop’s screen is one case where bigger isn’t always better.
 If you want longer-lasting battery life and a more portable device then you may want to go for an 11,12 or 13-inch display.
 Conversely, 15 or 17-inches is likely as large a display as you’ll see on a laptop.
-Try not to settle for a resolution of less than 1,366x768 pixels (HD), with 1,920x1,080 (Full HD) being ideal.
+Try not to settle for a resolution of less than 1,366x768 pixels (HD), with 1,920x1,080 (Full HD) usually being ideal.
 The more pixels the sharper the picture.

 Laptop memory (Ram)

 Not to be confused with storage, memory is measured in ‘Ram’ and determines how much information your computer can store in its short-term memory (whilst hard drive storage represents its long-term memory).
 More Ram means quicker load times and smoother switching between programmes.
 4GB is the standard nowadays, with anything more being a bonus.

 It may seem like you’d always want the biggest battery possible, but bear in mind that a bigger battery often equals a heavier laptop.
 Our tests show that batteries last on average for around six hours of heavy use.
 That should be just enough to last you a regular working day.